dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 ## Software needed to make changes to code
 Incase you want to make changes and actually recompile the code, you will need the following IDE
 - Keil uVision5

+## e-nv200 notes
+The 2-port CAN-bridge can also be used on the env200.
+It just needs to be flashed with a different software.
+See this repository for the .srec file: https://github.com/dalathegreat/Nissan-env200-Battery-Upgrade/blob/main/leaf-can-bridge-3-port-env200/Debug/canbridge_ENV200_v4.00_2Port.srec

 ## Dependencies 📖
 This code was made possible with the help of Muxsan and their excellent 3-port hardware.
 Also massive thanks to my Patreon Glen for introducing me to the 2-port alternative.